marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 2. In Part 2, you will re-factor code snippets developed in the notebook into KFP components and a KFP pipeline.

+3. In Part 3, you will develop a CI/CD workflow that automatically builds and deploys the KFP pipeline.

 ## Lab scenario

 Using the [Covertype Data Set](../datasets/covertype/README.md) you will develop a multi-class classification model that predicts the type of forest cover from cartographic data.